Diolg/life-maker/TESTING.md

 A lot of testing was carried out, including Google Chrome developer tools, manual testing on desktops, laptops, mobile devices as well as different browsers (more detailed in the “Further Testing section”).
 The owner’s friends and family were asked to provide the feedback and test the website, what was considered in order to make the website more attractive visually and easier to navigate (more details in the “Known Bugs” section).

+## Code Validation

+[Validator.w3.org](https://validator.w3.org/)- HTML code validation.
+No major issues found.
+[Jigsaw.w3.org/css](https://jigsaw.w3.org/)-validator - No errors found.
+[Jshint.com/](https://jshint.com/) - Used for validation of Javascript code.
+No major issues found.
+[Pep8online.com](http://pep8online.com/) - Used for validating Python code.
+Tried to fix as many issues as possible throughout the development.
+The remaining issues are related to the "line too long".

 # Users story testing

 ## General Users